ashish101184/wp_openid_connect_single_sign_on_plugin_by_gluu/readme.txt

 == Changelog ==
+= 2.4.3 =
+* Added update site registration after saving openid configuration.
+* Not stable, not supported.
+* Working with gluu and oxd servers version 2.4.3

 = 2.4.2 =
 * First version of OpenID Connect Single Sign On (SSO) Plugin By Gluu.
+* Not stable, not supported.
+* Working with gluu and oxd servers version 2.4.2

 == Upgrade Notice ==

+= 2.4.3 =
+* Added update site registration after saving openid configuration.
+* Not stable, not supported.
+* Working with gluu and oxd servers version 2.4.3

 = 2.4.2 =
 * First version of OpenID Connect Single Sign On (SSO) Plugin By Gluu.
+* Not stable, not supported.
+* Working with gluu and oxd servers version 2.4.2